UnlyEd/github-action-await-vercel/README.md

           url-to-wait: ${{ env.VERCEL_DEPLOYMENT_URL }}
           timeout: 10

-      - name: Display deployment status
+      - name: Displays the deployment name (example on how to read information about the deployment)
-        run: "echo My deployment is ${{ fromJson(steps.await-vercel.outputs.deploymentDetails).readyState }}"
+        run: "echo My deployment is ${{ fromJson(steps.await-vercel.outputs.deploymentDetails).name }}"
 ```

-# Any troubles ?
-It's so painfull to debug an action when you are not in the code itself, and you might have some troubles for thousands of reasons.

-That's why we tried to use, as much as we could, [`core.debug`](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#step-debug-logs).
+Check the documentation to see what information [`deploymentDetails`](https://vercel.com/docs/api#endpoints/deployments/get-a-single-deployment/response-parameters) contains.

+# Debugging the Action - How to enable logs within `github-action-await-vercel` action?
+Our GitHub Action is written using the [`core.debug`](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#step-debug-logs) GitHub Actions native API.

-It allows you to get extra log when you need to debug.
+Therefore, it allows you to enable logging whenever you need to debug.

-According to [the official documentation](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#how-to-access-step-debug-logs), you have to set a [**secret**](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets) `ACTIONS_STEP_DEBUG` to `true`, to display this debug.
+To enable debug mode, you have to set a GitHub [**secret**](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets), such as:

-But if you find any bug :arrow_down: :arrow_down: :arrow_down:
+- `ACTIONS_STEP_DEBUG` of value `true`

+Please see [the official documentation](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#how-to-access-step-debug-logs) for more information.

 # Contributing

-We are really open to **issues** associated to a **PR** !
+We gladly accept PRs, but please open an issue first, so we can discuss it beforehand.

 ---